 Unemployment statistics are not available for the District as such.
-The smallest area for which such statistics are available (which includes the District) are the Counties of Yates, Ontario and Steuben.
-The information set forth below with respect to the Counties and the State of New York is included for informational purposes only.
-It should not be implied from the inclusion of such data in this Official Statement that the Counties or State are necessarily representative of the District, or vice versa.
+The smallest area for which such statistics are available (which includes the District) is the County of Ontario.
+The information set forth below with respect to the County and the State of New York is included for informational purposes only.
+It should not be implied from the inclusion of such data in this Official Statement that the County or the State, are necessarily representative of the District, or vice versa.